What Is Market Research?

 There are two main types of market research companies can use to collect actionable information on their audience: primary and secondary.
 Let’s get into their differences below.

 Primary research is the gathering of first-hand information on your industry and consumers.
 This information is oftentimes gathered by an outside firm or company and can include focus groups, online surveys, and more to gather unique insights into the challenges your potential buyers face and the brand awareness surrounding your company.
 This type of research is helpful in market segmentation and when building buyer personas.

 Interviews are a market research method that allows companies to have a one-on-one conversation with members of their audience.
 This is a very insightful practice, and, depending on the market research questions you draft, it can be a very successful step.
-Like surveys, interviews can lead to valuable pieces of information that you might not get otherwise.
+Like surveys, interviews can lead to valuable pieces of information about brand perception that you might not get otherwise.
 One of the downsides of interviews, however, is that they are oftentimes labor and cost-intensive.

 During a market research observation, members of your team act as “flies on a wall” while an ideal user navigates through their product or service offering.
 It’s a great alternative to focus groups because they are budget-friendly, but you won’t get as unique of insights as you would with a focus group, so it’s important to pair this step with either a survey or an interview.

 Secondary Market Research

 Secondary research is conducted with data that was previously collected.
 This data can include internal and external resources such as the Census data or internal reports.
 Companies can use this information to understand the demographics of their audience to better specialize their messaging.

 When your company is ready to start conducting market research, it’s important to understand the entire process that is involved.
 Follow this step-by-step guide to successful research below.